Absolute graphic design internship experience

 I worked on a number of projects with Absolute while interning there.
 This post is about the work I did with Caterlink whom supply packaging and tools to ice cream vendors in England and I think around the world.

 Of course my placement only being two weeks I didn’t get to go on the full design journey with Absolute.
-The designs have changed quite a bit from the first initial concepts I worked on however, I can see elements that Lauren, the junior designer and I were working towards.
+Furthermore, the designs have changed quite a bit from the first initial concepts I worked on.
+However, I can see elements that Lauren, the junior designer and I were working towards.

 - Needs to take inspiration from but an updated version of the delicious design tubs Absolute created previously for Caterlink.